 Korowa Bar (1981-83) ∗ Karlowy Vary (1983-86)

-Excellent post-punk band backed by a drum-machine and fronted by female vocalist with striking presence and androgynous voice.
+Excellent post-punk band backed by a drum-machine and fronted by female vocalist Varja with striking presence and androgynous voice.
 The band’s first singer was Milan Manojlović – Mance.
 Allegedly the drugs (opiates!) had a substantial role in band’s creative chemistry but they didn’t lead them towards new psychedelia that much.
 More than anything else, Korowa Bar / Karlowy Vary were purveyors of the new technology – digital medium.
 They continued at the point where Metal Urbain / Dr Mix and the Remix / Metal Boys stopped although adding less electric guitar in the mix.
 As Korowa Bar they would fit nicely in Leeds post-punk scene, in between other drum-box bands of note like Sisters of Mercy or March Violets as their Eastern European contemporary.
-Although still not officially available the 6-song studio Demo 1982 is highly recommended for people who fancy the earliest Big Black EPs or, thinking locally, KAOS (Rijeka) and early Borghesia (Ljubljana).
+Although still not officially available the 6-song studio Demo 1982 is recommended for people who fancy the first Big Black EP or, thinking locally, KAOS (Rijeka) and early Borghesia (Ljubljana).
 Viva primitive rhythm machines!
 A future (that never came around) belongs to analogue loyalists!